There are two Human Research Ethics Committees sponsored by the Agency and operating in the Northern Territory:

 Requests for amendments, including extensions, do not have a CAHREC form.
 Amendments require the same type and numbers of copies as applications (see below), unless otherwise advised by CAHREC.
 Extensions require an electronic copy, 1 original, and 3 hard copies.

-The National Ethics Application Form available on www.neaf.gov.au may be used for research applications to CAHREC, but Part D (Aboriginal & Torres Strait Islander Research) from the CAHREC Application form must also be completed and attached to the NEAF form for any research involving Indigenous participants.
+The Human Research Ethics Application https://hrea.gov.au/ may be used for research applications to CAHREC.
+The previous "NEAF" Form available on www.neaf.gov.au, may be used but is being phased out.
+In both of these cases Part D (Aboriginal & Torres Strait Islander Research) from the CAHREC Application form must also be completed and attached to the form for any research involving Indigenous participants.

 CAHREC requires the following documents for all Applications before they can be considered by the Ethics Committee: